minvws/nl-covid19-notification-app-backend/README.md

 If you plan to make non-trivial changes, we recommend to open an issue beforehand where we can discuss your planned changes.
 This increases the chance that we might be able to use your contribution (or it avoids doing work if there are reasons why we wouldn't be able to use it).

-## Running a standalone server

-Local development support is provided for all platforms - Windows, macOS, Linux - by ServerStandAlone - a .NET Core MVC Web App, and the command line apps in the Data Utilities folder.

-## Development Tools
-* Visual Studio 2019 (or Rider)
-* Your choice of SQL Server instances
-* Or quickstart: only Docker

 ### Docker – to quickstart local app development

 To quickly start a local Standalone development environment for app testing purposes you can use of the docker-compose file: